lammps/lammps/doc/src/compute_temp_cs.rst

 the velocity of the center-of-mass (COM) of the core/shell pair the atom is part of.

-A kinetic energy tensor, stored as a six-element vector, is also calculated by this compute for use in the computation of a pressure tensor.
-The formula for the components of the tensor is the same as the above formula, except that :math:`v^2` is replaced by :math:`v_x v_y` for the :math:`xy` component, and so on.
+A symmetric tensor, stored as a six-element vector, is also calculated by this compute for use in the computation of a pressure tensor by the :doc:`compute pressue <compute_pressure>` command.
+The formula for the components of the tensor is the same as the above expression for :math:`E_\mathrm{kin}`, except that the 1/2 factor is NOT included and the :math:`v_i^2` is replaced by :math:`v_{i,x} v_{i,y}` for the :math:`xy` component, and so on.
+Note that because it lacks the 1/2 factor, these tensor components are twice those of the traditional kinetic energy tensor.
 The six components of the vector are ordered :math:`xx`, :math:`yy`, :math:`zz`, :math:`xy`, :math:`xz`, :math:`yz`.
-In contrast to the temperature, the velocity of each core or shell atom is taken individually.

 The change this fix makes to core/shell atom velocities is essentially computing the temperature after a "bias" has been removed from the velocity of the atoms.
 This "bias" is the velocity of the atom relative to the center-of-mass velocity of the core/shell pair.
 If this compute is used with a fix command that performs thermostatting then this bias will be subtracted from each atom, thermostatting of the remaining center-of-mass velocity will be performed, and the bias will be added back in.
 This means the thermostatting will effectively be performed on the core/shell pairs, instead of on the individual core and shell atoms.
-Thermostatting fixes that work in this way include :doc:`fix nvt <fix_nh>`, :doc:`fix temp/rescale <fix_temp_rescale>`, :doc:`fix temp/berendsen <fix_temp_berendsen>`, and :doc:`fix langevin <fix_langevin>`.
+Thermostatting fixes that work in this way include :doc:`fix nvt <fix_nh>`, :doc:`fix temp/rescale
+<fix_temp_rescale>`, :doc:`fix temp/berendsen <fix_temp_berendsen>`,
+and :doc:`fix langevin <fix_langevin>`.

 The internal energy of core/shell pairs can be calculated by the :doc:`compute temp/chunk <compute_temp_chunk>` command, if chunks are defined